awsdocs/aws-proton-user-guide/doc_source/resources.md

 With AWS Proton, you can use both the tags that you create as well as the tags that AWS Proton automatically generates for you\.

-### AWS Proton AWS managed tags<a name="auto-tags"></a>
+### AWS Proton​ AWS managed tags<a name="auto-tags"></a>

 When you create an AWS Proton resource, AWS Proton automatically generates AWS managed tags for your new resource as shown in the following diagram\.
-AWS managed tags propagate to the AWS Proton resources that your new resource creates or deploys\.
+AWS managed tags later propagate to other AWS Proton resources that are based on your new resource\.
+For example, managed tags from an environment template propagate to its versions, and managed tags from a service propagate to its service instances\.

 **Note**
 AWS managed tags *aren’t* generated for environment account connections\.
 For more information, see [Environment account connections](https://docs.aws.amazon.com/proton/latest/adminguide/ag-env-account-connections.html)\.